CanadaHonk/blog/content/post/porffor-types.md

   - ...
   - **If number, `'number'`**

 I already optimize out types which are completely unused in the file.
 For example, all the string checks are removed if the file has 0 strings used in it.
 But if there were any strings, all string checks remain.
 Porffor could try to infer the type automatically but this is tricky and could break.
-Since we are compiling AOT and not JIT, we cannot de-opt, instead it would just break it.
+JIT engines can sometimes do this by presuming the type of something once it has been ran with that type several times, etc. But since we are compiling AOT and not JIT, we cannot de-opt/undo that guess if it becomes wrong - instead we would just crash.

 But we could define the type using type annotations (TS)!